alexzshl/vscode-taskhere/README.md

 Load VSCode tasks into status bar.

-Notice: version 3.0.0 starts to use the new configuration form in **tasks.json**, the previous users please try to migrate.
+Notice: version 3.0.0 starts to use a new configuration form in **tasks.json**, the previous users please try to migrate.

 ## Derived